Skip to main content

 Instructions were clear enough, so you'll be ready for another fun time of classic Lego building.

-Unfamiliar with the instructions usually included in Legos, I didn’t know what to expect.
-The box contains five clearly-labeled plastic pouches.
+The Flower Bouquet kit contains five clearly-labeled plastic pouches.
 These correspond to the steps in the instruction booklet so you know where to find the right materials.

 The instructions are delivered through easy-to-understand images rather than words.
 Some of the pieces look similar, however, the instructions are in color to help better distinguish.